junior1407/Competitive-Programming/readme.md

 * [K-Complete Word](https://codeforces.com/problemset/problem/1332/C): Can be solved by realizing that the word needs to be the concatenation of many small palindromes of size n/k.
 * [Little Artem](https://codeforces.com/contest/1333/problem/A) : There is a simple way out to this maze.
 Same solution for all cases.
 * [Kind Atlon](https://codeforces.com/contest/1333/problem/B): If there are +1 and -1 then every number is possible.
+* [Organizing Containers of Balls](https://www.hackerrank.com/challenges/organizing-containers-of-balls/problem): By taking notes on the desired number of balls and the number of existing balls of each type a greedy approach becomes possible.